knubie/learning-hoon/post-4.md

 A lot of the documentation for different `stems` shows the bulb's legs as either `moss` or `seed`.
 What are they?
 Well to keep things brief, a `moss` is a twig that produces a `mold` and a `seed` is a twig that produces anything else.
 You can read more about `moss` and `seed` [here](http://urbit.org/docs/hoon/twig/).

+---

+those are functions whose range of possible outputs are used to define a span at compile time